 All students MUST provide proof of health insurance prior to matriculation.
-Each Student’s personal health insurance policy must remain active throughout their participation in the program.
+Each student’s personal health insurance policy must remain active throughout their participation in the program.

 Students are financially responsible for the cost of all health care services they may require while enrolled in the program, including any health care services required as a result of their participation in scheduled program activities (e.g. TB testing, immunizations, treatment of injuries, pathogen exposure evaluation and treatment).

-The student health record is a confidential document that is not accessible to the department program faculty, department chair, medical director, or program staff.
-Per accreditation standards the only information that will be accessible to the department student file is the student’s immunization record and tuberculosis screening.
-Students must give written permission for their health information to be shared with clinical sites.
-This statement is located directly on the student health record.
+The student health record is a confidential document that is not accessible to the department program faculty, department chair/program director, medical director, or program staff.
+Per accreditation standards, the only information that will be accessible in the department student file is the immunization record and tuberculosis screening results.
+Students must give written permission for their immunization record and tuberculosis screening results to be shared with the program by signing the Authorization to Release Immunization Record and Tuberculosis Screening Results to the Program of Study form.
+Students also must give written permission for their health information to be shared by the Cohen Health Center, with clinical sites, by signing the release in the DPAS Student Health Record.

 Students must be current with all required immunizations.
 Either record of immunization or serologic proof of immunity must be provided for all listed conditions recommended by the Centers for Disease Control and Prevention for health care personnel, to include but may not be limited to: